Azure/azure-openai-workshop/Examples/Zero_Shot_Lease_Extraction.md

 ![](images/zero_shot_lease_flow.jpg)

-Using your OpenAI Resource (How to get started with OpenAI), navigate to the OpenAI playground, and submit your prompt.
+Using your OpenAI Resource [How to get started with OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal), navigate to the OpenAI playground, and submit your prompt.

 ![](images/prompt_design.jpg)